Cancer remains a leading cause of mortality in Kerala. Among children, though many types of cancer

 The entire cost of treatment, including the cost of investigations, would be borne by the hospitals through the funds provided by the Mission.
 The ceiling of expenditure per child would be initially Rs 50,000.
 However, the hospital can incur additional expenditure, based on the report of the committee comprising of the Oncologist/treating doctor, Head of the Radiology Department and the Superintendent, subject to ratification by the Mission.

-Those patients found eligible would be registered under the scheme and a Patient Card would be issued.
-Registered patients would be provided treatment free of cost at the designated hospitals.
-On further verification, if it is found that any registered patient is ineligible for assistance, the assistance would be stopped forthwith.
+Patients found eligible would be registered under the scheme and a Patient Card would be issued.
+Registered patients will get free of cost treatment in the designated hospitals.
+On further verification, if any registered patient is found ineligible for assistance, the assistance would be stopped forthwith.

 To provide cashless transactions funds have already been deposited with the superintendents of the hospitals.
-The patients who are eligible for assistance would receive the benefit from these hospitals directly without approaching the Mission.
+Patients who are eligible for assistance would receive all the benefit from these hospitals directly without approaching the Mission.

 To know the application process contact, Scheme counselor who is appointed at selected hospitals.